Exchange 2010 to Office 365 Migration

 Check the Exchange migration troubleshooting guide for possible solutions to typical migration errors.
 For further information regarding EdbMails Exchange migration, please visit the frequently asked questions (FAQs) section.

-EdbMails provides the capability to migrate either a single Exchange mailbox or several mailboxes at once.
-You can seamlessly transfer folders, selected attachments, contacts, and calendars from an on-premises environment to Office 365, or export Exchange 2010 mailboxes to PST files.
+EdbMails gives you the flexibility to migrate a single Exchange mailbox or multiple mailboxes simultaneously.
+You can transfer folders, selected attachments, contacts, and calendars from an on-premises Exchange 2010 environment to Office 365, or export Exchange mailboxes directly to PST files with complete data integrity.

 Frequently asked questions